Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Closing costs in Georgia

-See how much you might have to shell out in closing costs when you buy or sell a home in this state.
+See how much you might have to fork out in closing costs when buying or selling a home in The Peach State.

-Closing cost stats in Georgia
+Closing costs stats in Georgia

 |Average home sale price||$200,000 to $300,000|